n4x0r/n4x0r.github.io/_posts/2016-SharifCTF7Nanomites.md

 ![send XREF](https://github.com/n4x0r/n4x0r.github.io/raw/master/images/SharifCTF7/5.png)

-Based on the arguments that sends has. we can see the buffer suppose to hold the encrypted payload.
+Based on the arguments that sends has. we can see the buffer that is supposed to hold the encrypted payload.
 If we look above the call to `send` we can see that this buffer is passed to two more functions. these are at `0x402C97` and `0x401260`

 ![0x402c97](https://github.com/n4x0r/n4x0r.github.io/raw/master/images/SharifCTF7/6.png)